ethanclevenger91/ethanclevenger91.github.io/_posts/2015-05-16-jQuery-Match-Height-Plugin.md

 transform:translateY(-50%);
 ```

 `top` moves the element down 50% of the height of its parent element, while the transform moves it back 50% of its own height.
-So I could just slap this on my images, but this won't pan out. `top` dies a hard death because my parent columns don't have assigned heights.
+So I could just slap this on my images, but it won't pan out. `top` dies a hard death because my parent columns don't have assigned heights.
 So now what?

 Let's give them heights - matching heights, in fact -